citp/privacy-policy-historical/r/ri/ric/richmondfc.com.au.md

-> *The following text is extracted and transformed from the richmondfc.com.au privacy policy that was archived on 2015-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150626040542id_/http%3A//www.richmondfc.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the richmondfc.com.au privacy policy that was archived on 2015-11-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151116073437id_/http%3A//www.richmondfc.com.au/privacy) for the most accurate reproduction.*

 # Privacy Policy - richmondfc.com.au

+## AFL and AFL Club Privacy Policy

 **1\.
 Protecting Privacy**